AndyFul/Hard_Configurator/WindowsHybridHardening/Readme.md

 2. By default, SRP in the SWH setup allows EXE, DLL, and MSI files.
 Other files with active content (unsafe files) are allowed only in %WinDir%, %ProgramFiles%, and %ProgramFiles(x86)%.
 The locations outside these folders belong to the SRP UserSpace, where unsafe files are blocked by default.
 The SRP UserSpace is larger than the WDAC UserSpace.
 The unsafe files are recognized mostly by the file extensions.
 These extensions can be added/removed via the application menu: Menu >> SRP file types
 3. The %WinDir%  folder (usually c:\Windows) is hardened by adding the writable subfolders to UserSpace.
 4. SRP is configured to block also local Administrators.
+5. Windows SmartScreen is enabled as Administrator policy.
-5. The shortcuts are blocked in UserSpace by default, except for some standard locations like Desktop or Menu Start.
+6. The shortcuts are blocked in UserSpace by default, except for some standard locations like Desktop or Menu Start.
 If necessary, shortcuts in non-standard locations can be
    whitelisted: Whitelist (blue button) >>  Whitelist By Path >> Add Path*Wildcards
 7. SRP in SWH is configured to allow EXE and MSI files, but they are still blocked when the user tries to run them directly from archiver or email client applications.
 8. Remote Access is blocked.
 9. Protocol SMBv1 is blocked.
 10. Cached Logons are disabled.
-11. Execution of 16-bit processes is disabled.

-After switching OFF, all the above restrictions are removed - Windows default values are applied for them.
+After switching OFF, all the above restrictions are removed (except for the Administrator policy of SmartScreen) - Windows default values are applied for them.
 The user can restore the restrictions by switching ON again.
+Additionally, SWH resets some policies used in the Hard_Configurator or WHH full version: Block Desktop and Downloads folders (OFF), Block LOLBins (OFF), Restrict elevation of executables (OFF), Disable Windows Script Host (OFF), Disable execution of 16-bit processes (ON), Hide 'Run as administrator' option (OFF), Enforce shell extension security (OFF), Run As SmartScreen (OFF), Enable MSI elevation (OFF), UAC Secure Credential Prompting (OFF).

 ## WDAC SWITCH